László Rátz: Editor-in-chief

-Between 1894–1914 Rátz was editor-in-chief (Editorial Head) of the Középiskolai Matematikai és Fizikai Lapok, KöMaL, Mathematic and Physical Journal for Secondary Schools, the legendary highschool mathematics journal of Hungary.
+Between 1894 and 1914 Rátz was editor-in-chief (Editorial Head) of the Középiskolai Matematikai és Fizikai Lapok, KöMaL, Mathematic and Physical Journal for Secondary Schools, the legendary highschool mathematics journal of Hungary.
 The archives of the High School Mathematics and Physics Journal, known as KöMaL, a popular abbreviation of the Hungarian name "Középiskolai Matematikai és Fizikai Lapok", is a Hungarian mathematics and physics journal for high school students, which has been continually published since 1894.

-The journal has an extraordinary collection of problems and articles, spanning more than a century and representing a significant factor in the history of Hungarian mathematics and physics.
-Mathematics at the start and later extended to physics, this highly professional monthly journal has survived two world wars and several political changes, and it established a worldwide reputation for Hungarian mathematics and sciences.
-The High School Mathematics Journal was founded in 1894 by Dániel Arany, a high school teacher of the science high school in the city of Győr.
-He edited the journal until 1896, when László Rátz, at that time already was a prominent teacher of the Fasori Lutheran High School, took it over from him and continued till 1914.
-The numbered "problems" ("Feladat" in Hungarian) were addressed to 11th and 12th-grade students, i. e.
-17 to 18-year-old students.
+The journal has published mathematical problems and articles for more than a century and has played an important role in Hungarian mathematics education.
+Originally devoted to mathematics, it later expanded to include physics.
+Founded in 1894 by Dániel Arany, it was edited by him until 1896, when László Rátz succeeded him and remained editor until 1914.
+The journal's numbered problems ("Feladat") were intended primarily for students in the final two years of secondary school.

 János Bolyai Mathematical Society

 János Bolyai (1802–1860), painted by Ferenc Márkos (2012).

 The János Bolyai Mathematical Society (Bolyai János Matematikai Társulat, BJMT) is the Hungarian mathematical society, named after János Bolyai, a 19th-century Hungarian mathematician, a co-discoverer of non-Euclidean geometry.
 It is the professional society of the Hungarian mathematicians, applied mathematicians, and mathematics teachers.
 It was founded in 1947, as one of the two successor societies of the Mathematical and Physical Society ("Bolyai János Matematikai és Fizikai Társulat") founded in 1891.
 It is a member-society of the European Mathematical Society.
 The European Mathematical Society (EMS) is a European organization dedicated to the development of mathematics in Europe.
 Its members are different mathematical societies in Europe, academic institutions and individual mathematicians.
-The current president is Marta Sanz Solé, professor of Statistics at University of Barcelona.
+The current president is Marta Sanz Solé, professor of statistics at University of Barcelona.
 Some of the Presidents of the Society were György Hajós (1963–1972), László Fejes Tóth (1972–1975), Pál Turán (1975–1976) and János Surányi (1976–1980), the names of some of them are below under Középiskolai Matematikai és Fizikai Lapok, KöMaL.

 János Bolyai Mathematical Society organizes László Rátz Congress for secondary school mathematics teachers every year and has issued the László Rátz coin since 2000.
 The High School Mathematics Journal was published by the János Bolyai Mathematical Society and the publication was financed by the Ministry of Education.